Environmental archaeology: History

-Douglas Kennett studies environmental archaeology and human behavioral ecology.
-He is most known for his work investigating how climate change affected Maya civilization in its development and disintegration.

 Methods

 Environmental archaeologists approach a site through evaluation and/or excavation.
 Evaluation seeks to analyze the resources and artifacts given in an area and their potential significance.
 Excavation takes samples from different layers in the ground and uses a similar strategy to evaluation.
 The samples typically sought after are human and faunal remains, pollen and spores, wood and charcoal, insects, and even isotopes.
 Biomolecules like lipids, proteins, and DNA can be revelatory samples.
 With respect to geoarchaeology, computer systems for topography and satellites imaging are often used to reconstruct landscapes.
 The Geographic Information System (GIS) is a computer system that can process spatial data and construct virtual landscapes.
 Climate records are able to be reconstructed through paleoclimatology proxies, which can provide information on temperatures, precipitation, vegetation, and other climate-dependent conditions.
 These proxies can be used to provide context for present climate and compare past climate against the present.

 Significance

 Each focus within environmental archaeology collects information about a different aspect of humans' relation with their surrounding environment.
-Together these components (along with methods from other fields) are combined to fully understand a past society’s lifestyle and interactions with their environment.
+Together these components (along with methods from other fields) are combined to fully understand a past society's lifestyle and interactions with their environment.
 Past aspects of land use, food production, tool use, and occupation patterns can all be established and the knowledge applied to current and future human-environment interactions.
 Through predation, agriculture, and introduction of foreign biota into new environments, humans have altered past environments.
 Understanding these past processes can help us pursue conservation and restorative processes in the present.

 Environmental archaeology provides insight on sustainability and why some cultures collapsed while others survived.
 Societal collapse has occurred many times throughout history, one of the most prominent examples being the Maya civilization.
 Using lake sediment core and climate reconstruction technology discussed earlier, archaeologists were able to reconstruct the climate present at the time of the Mayans.
 Although the Yucatán Peninsula was found to have extreme drought at the time Mayan society collapsed, many other factors contributed to their demise.
 Deforestation, overpopulation, and manipulating wetlands are only a few theories as to why the Maya civilization collapsed, but all of these worked in tandem to negatively impact the environment.
 From a sustainability perspective, studying how the Mayans impacted the environment allows researchers to see how these changes have permanently affected the landscape and subsequent populations living in the area.

 Archaeologists are increasingly under pressure to demonstrate that their work has impact beyond the discipline.
 This has prompted environmental archaeologists to argue that an understanding of past environmental changes is essential to model future outcomes in areas such as climate change, land cover change, soil health and food security.